-- Harley-Davidson Softail and Sportster bikes will not be subject to a 31% EU import tariff after the company successfully petitioned the EU to stick to the previous rate of 6% on motorcycles imported from Vietnam, where the company manufactures for the European market.
+- Harley-Davidson Softail and Sportster bikes will not be subject to a 31% EU import tariff after the company successfully petitioned the EU to stick to the previous rate of 6% on motorcycles imported from Thailand, where the company manufactures for the European market.
 A few other models are still awaiting approval, but CFO John Olin said on the company's second-quarter earnings call Tuesday he expects the outstanding approvals later this year.

 - "The approval process took longer than we expected and delayed our ability to achieve expected savings this year and activating contingencies drove higher costs as well," said CEO Matt Levatich.
 The company is unlikely to feel the lower tariff rate until Q2 of fiscal year 2020, said Olin, since it has inventory to sell through before bringing in more.